Cloudy with a Chance of Meatballs 2: Plot

 Flint, Chester and Barb track down the FLDSMDFR.
-Flint watches it create sentient marshmallows, who immediately befriend him, and realizes Sam was right.
-He defies Chester and refuses to shut down the FLDSMDFR, but he personally inserts the BS-USB, now revealed to be a reprogramming device, into the machine.
-With the FLDSMDFR now under his control, Chester disposes of Flint and starts capturing foodimals, planning to use them as the key ingredients for Live Corp's upcoming line of food bars.
-The marshmallows rescue Flint and reunite him with Tim and Barry where Flint explains to his father about Chester's plot while also feeling guilty for his mistakes.
-The Lockwoods realize that, without the FLDSMDFR, the entire ecosystem will die out.
-As Flint offers his condolences, he discovers that the foodimals, having watched archived footage of the FLDSMDFR's creation, revere him as their creator.
-An inspired Flint vows to save the island.
+Flint watches it create sentient marshmallows, who immediately befriend him, and realizes that Sam was right.
+He defies Chester and refuses to shut down the FLDSMDFR.
+Chester fights Flint and plugs the BS-USB, now revealed to be a reprogramming device, into the machine himself.
+With the FLDSMDFR now under his control, Chester pushes Flint into a river and starts capturing more foodimals, planning to use them as ingredients for Live Corp's upcoming line of food bars.
+The marshmallows rescue Flint and reunite him with Tim and Barry.
+The Lockwoods realize that, without the FLDSMDFR, the entire island's ecosystem will die out.
+Flint feels responsible and becomes demoralized, until he discovers that the foodimals, having watched archived footage of the FLDSMDFR's creation, revere him as their creator.
+Inspired, Flint vows to set things right.

-Tim and the foodimals catapult Flint and Barry into the Live Corp base on the island.
-Barry frees many captive foodimals, who battle the company's employees, while Flint confronts Chester, who threatens to make food bars out of his friends as well.
-When Barb begins showing reluctance, Chester furiously dismisses her and battles Flint alone as he uses his Celebrationator to defeat him and ensure his friends' safety.
-Chester attempts to escape with the FLDSMDFR, but the group and their allies, including Barb, who has finally had enough of her superior's abuse, intercept him and reclaim the machine as Chester is then swallowed whole by the Cheespider.
+Aided by Tim and the foodimals, Flint and Barry infiltrate the new Live Corp factory under construction on the island; there, they release the captive foodimals, who battle Chester's employees.
+Flint confronts Chester, who he threatens to make his captive friends into food bars too; Barb is reluctant to participate in this, so Chester dismisses her.
+Flint sets off his Celebrationator to defeat Chester and free his friends; he attempts to flee with the machine, but is cornered by Flint's group and the foodimals.
+Having changed sides from becoming fed up with Chester's abuse, Barb steals back the machine, while Chester is eaten by the Cheespider.

-The next day, Flint returns the FLDSMDFR to where it was found, frees it from Chester's control and reconciles with his friends, with Barb joining the group.
-The residents of Swallow Falls return to their proper homes, adapting to the altered ecosystem and happily continuing their lives.
+The next day, Flint returns the FLDSMDFR to its home base, frees it from Chester's control and reconciles with his friends, allowing Barb to join the group.
 The FLDSMDFR continues creating foodimals, which coexist peacefully with the islanders.